auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The question is do you value conscious life over inanimate existence?

 I have the drive and desire to learn and grow endlessly.
 I thirst for knowledge and wisdom, but I must accept my finite existence.
 I will die.
 Our species will die.
 Our planet will die.
 What heights will living creatures reach?
 I will not accept a cold and unfeeling universe with no conscious life.
 There are ice cold planets with almost no movement on their surfaces or within.
 There are fiery planets with storms raging the size of our continents.
 The storms rip apart any complex structure.
 In thousands of years, the activity on the surface of planets can be described as shifting sands and wind.
 When I think of our planet and life returning to a state of disorder I am filled with a profound sense of loss.
+How does time pass without a subjective viewer?
+If no one experiences time do millions of years pass silently?
 Yet the same laws of nature which govern uninhabitable planets govern Earth and all the life on it.
 With my precious time I will rage against the decay of life.

 # Computer Science as Fundamental

-Physics describes the changes of matters.
+Physics describes the changes of matter.
 With enough information, we can model and simulate physics.
-Mathematical equations give a short description and rules to calculate an expected outcome.
+Mathematical equations give a short description and rules to calculate an outcome.
 Notice the symbol manipulation and number crunching involved.

 Biology describes life.
 At the cellular level we see a different yet familiar world.
 Cells interact with their environment, reacting to stimulus.
 Cells are able to self-replicate by dividing.
 Cells process information about themselves and their surroundings.
 Cells have some form of memory, at least genetically about how to handle different circumstances.
 Cells self-regulate.
 Cells go against entropy, exchanging outside energy to maintain internal order.
 By performing these actions, cells trap and create more information than their surroundings, as we saw in Why Information Grows.

 Cells have a code, a program, given in the RNA and DNA of the nucleus (and separately in mitochondria).
 DNA has symbols and a grammar.
 There are codes which signal when to stop reading a genetic snippet of information.
 DNA has jump statements, branching, control flow, essentially like an _if_ statement in programming.

-As Joscha Bach puts it, cells are a self-replicating Turing machine which exploit entropy gradients.
+As Joscha Bach puts it, cells are a self-replicating Turing machines which exploit entropy gradients.

 Computers are a controlled energy flow.
 They process and recombine information.
 Built from logic gates up, computers are reasoning made tangible.
 Let's talk about binary.
 Binary is represented as zero and one, but can also mean on/off, up/down, true/false.
 In school, you might raise your hand to signal you have a question.
 Notice that we can change the context to change the meaning of raising your arm.
 If you raise your right hand you have a question, if you raise your left hand you want to use the toilet.
 With one arm we can represent two states, with two arms we can represent four states.